Learn. Connect. Advance. Join and Invest.

-Join more than 57,000 other ALA members helping to collectively support and advance your profession at the same time as enhancing your own knowledge, abilities, and career.
-There are several types of Personal Memberships in ALA, but all types have the same rights and privileges.
-Dues are based on the roles one has in library work.
-Special rates are available for Retirees, Students, Friends, Trustees, International, and Non-Salaried or Unemployed members.
-Membership in ALA Divisions and Round Tables is an additional fee, and special dues rates may also be available.
+Join more than 57,000 other ALA members to collectively support and advance your profession while enhancing your own knowledge, abilities, and career that can change the world for the better through libraries.
+There are several types of Personal Memberships in ALA, all with the same rights and privileges.
+Dues are based on the role one has in library work.
+Special rates are available for retirees, students, friends, trustees, international, and non-salaried/unemployed members.
+ALA division and round table memberships are available for an additional fee — and special dues rates may also be available.

-Your ALA dues, and every dollar you spend on ALA materials, education, conferences, and more is an investment supporting the American Library Association, which empowers libraries — yours, your child’s school library, the public library down the street, the local university’s research library, special libraries, and others – and helps keep the doors open to worlds of information, learning, and enjoyment.
+Your membership and every dollar you spend on ALA materials, education, conferences, and more is an investment supporting the work of ALA and your profession, empowering libraries — yours, a child’s school library, the public library down the street, the local university’s research library, special libraries, and others.
+ALA's efforts, with your support, keep the doors open to worlds of information, learning, and enjoyment.

-- A Wide Array of Periodicals and Publications.
-Newsletters, magazines, and journals -- including American Libraries magazine and AL Direct -- published within the ALA including those which are only available over the Internet.
-ALA is your number one choice for the latest must-have books and periodicals for library and information professionals, as well as the most dynamic posters, bookmarks and promotions.
-You receive the latest news about policies and developments that affect your library, along with informed analysis and advice you need for your career.
+- Periodicals and Publications.
+ALA, its divisions, round tables and offices publish a wide array of newsletters, magazines, and journals -- including American Libraries magazine and the members-only, award-winning AL Direct e-publication.
+ALA is your best source for the latest must-have books and periodicals for library and information professionals, as well as the for most dynamic posters, bookmarks and promotional materials.
+You receive the latest news and analysis about policies and developments that affect your library, along with informed advice your career and for serving your community.

-- Numerous Resources such as our advocacy tutorial webinars and ‘Tough Economy Toolkit’ , Advocacy University, the I Love Libraries and @your library websites -- helping members confront budget issues and demonstrate the value of their libraries.
+- Resources.
+ALA membership delivers access to an abundance of resources. such as our advocacy tutorial webinars and ‘Tough Economy Toolkit’ , Advocacy University, the I Love Libraries and @your library websites -- helping members confront budget issues and demonstrate the value of their libraries.
 For other questions, the resources from the ALA Library—Fact Sheets, a list of the ALA Standards and Guidelines, and resource guides on a wide range of topics—should prove useful.
 The ALA Public Programs Office promotes cultural and community programming as an essential part of library service.
 Through professional development activities, programming resources, model programs and grant opportunities, the Public Programs Office supports libraries as they fill their role as community cultural center, a place of cultural and civic engagement, where people of all backgrounds gather for reflection, discovery, participation and growth.

-- Essential Divisions and Round Tables are unmatched in their ability to connect you with others in your areas of interest and specialization.
-Bridge the gap across theory, practice and enjoyment in your work life by connecting with other members who care about and work on similar issues and interests.
-You will find the resources you need and the professional community you want at the ALA.
+- Essential Divisions and Round Tables offer the best opportunities to connect with others sharing your interests and specializations.
+Bridge the gap between theory, practice and enjoyment in your work life by connecting with other members who care about the issues and interests important to you.
+You will find the resources and the professional community you want at your ALA division or round table.

 - Learn and Grow Professionally.
-ALA sets the standard and members receive the benefits of the best training, online CE, job seeking, conference programs, and publications for any job in every type of library.
-Get tips and new techniques to help improve the quality of service to your community and your work.
+Grow your professional and leadership skills via ALA's world class professional development opportunities including online CE, career resource assistance, conference programs, and publications for any job in all types of libraries.
+Get tips and find new techniques to improve the quality of service you provide to your community.
 Membership gives you the access you want and the tools you need.

-- The largest library conferences and trade shows in the world are available to members at a discount.
-ALA Members receive as much as a 40% discount on registration fees for Annual Conference and Midwinter Meeting.
+- Conferences, Meetings, Institutes, and More.
+The largest library conferences, meetings, virtual meetings and trade shows in the world are available to members at a discount.
+ALA Members receive significant discounts on registration fees for Annual Conference and Midwinter Meeting

-- ALA ensures the highest continuing education opportunities—and all are discounted to ALA Members.
+- Professional Development.
+ALA ensures the highest continuing education opportunities—and all are discounted to ALA Members.
 From regional institutes and symposia to online learning, take advantage of your member discount and further your career.

 Information.
 Insight.
 Interaction